-9.3.4 Regulations for Control of Development of Plots Use as Riverfront within "RF" Zone
+9.3.4 Regulations for Control of Development of Plots Use as Riverfrontwithin "RF" Zone

-- 1. Water bodies are to be treated as protective and undevelopable use zone. - 2.
-The water body should be protected by ensuring that no permanent or temporary construction or development takes place around it in RFZ -1, i.e., up to a distance of 5m. from the edge of the water body and the same shall be suitably landscaped. - 3.
-In case of a building in the RFZ 2 (after 5m. from river bank up to 15m.) or other waterfronts or large water bodies (more than 1000 acres area) the maximum permissible height of a building in such zone shall be 6.50 m. - 4.
-In case of a building in the RFZ 3 (after 15m. from river bank up to 50m.) or other waterfronts or large water bodies (more than 1000 acres area) the maximum permissible height of a building in such zone shall be 15.50 m. - 5.
-No building shall be more than 20.00m. long alongside the river or other waterfront as per the following: - a) 30m. in case the river width is more than 75m. - b) 20m. in case the river width is between 50m. & 75m. - c) 15m. in case the river width is less than 50m. - 6.
-The maximum permissible covered area of a building in the RF zone shall be 200 sq. m. - 7.
-The structures for recreational purposes conforming to this sub-rule may be permitted within the adjoining land.
+- 1. The water body should be protected by ensuring that no permanent or temporary construction or development takes place around it in RFZ -1, i.e., up to a distance of 5m. from the edge of the water body and the same shall be suitably landscaped. - 2.
+In case of a building in the RFZ 2 (after 5m. from river bank up to 15m.) or other water fronts or large water bodies (more than 1000 acres area) the maximum permissible height of a building in such zone shall be 6.50 m. - 3.
+In case of a building in the RFZ 3 (after 15m. from river bank up to 50m.) or other water fronts or large water bodies (more than 1000 acres area) the maximum permissible height of a building in such zone shall be 15.50 m.

-8. In case of buildings in front of water bodies.
+- 4. No building shall be more than 20.00m. long alongside the river or other water front as per following: - a) 30m. in case the river width is more than 75m. - b) 20m. in case the river width is between 50m. & 75m. - c) 15m. in case the river width is less than 50m. - 5.
+The maximum permissible covered area of a building in RF zone shall be 200 sq. m. - 6.
+The structures for recreational purpose conforming to this sub-rule may be permitted within the adjoining land.

-a) No construction is to be made upto a distance of 2m from the water body.
+7. In case of buildings in front of water bodies.

-- b) In case of a building after 2m. from the water body up to 12m the maximum permissible height of a building in such zone shall be 10 m. - c) No building shall be more than 20.00m long alongside the waterfront.
-There shall be a clear linear gap of 50.00m between two buildings alongside the waterfront. - d) The maximum permissible covered area of such a building shall be 1000.00 sq. m. - e) No basement is allowed. - 9.
-No canal, water body or wetland shall be filled up, in consideration of drainage, ecology, environment, pisciculture and fire fighting.
+- a) No construction to be made upto a distance of 2m from the water body. - b) In case of a building after 2m. from the water body up to 12m the maximum permissible height of a building in such zone shall be 10 m. - c) No building shall be more than 20.00m long alongside the water front.
+There shall be a clear linear gap of 50.00m between two buildings along side of the water front. - d) The maximum permissible covered area of such building shall be 1000.00 sq. m. - e) No basement is allowed. - 8.
+No canal, water body or wet land shall be filled up, in consideration of drainage, ecology, environment, pisciculture and fire fighting.